friendsofgo/killgrave/README.md

 Furthermore the `imposters_path` option in previous version towards reference to the path where the app was launched, but in the last version the `imposters_path` option is relative on where the config file is.

+The `delay` option is a time that server waits before response.
+This can help simulate network issues, or server high load.
+You must write delay as string with postfix indicating time unit (see [this](https://golang.org/pkg/time/#ParseDuration) for more info about actual format).
+Also you can specify minimum and maximum delays using separator ':', server respond delay will be choosen at random between this values.

+Default value is no delay at all.

 The option `cors` still being optional and his options can be an empty array,

 If you want more information about the CORS options, visit the [CORS section](#CORS).